Socially Fair Reinforcement Learning: Introduction

 \textbf{Fairness in Reinforcement Learning}.
 Our work is related to fairness in online learning ~\cite{JKMR16, JKMN+16, LRDMP17} and reinforcement learning~\cite{JJKMR17}.
-In contrast to our setting, these papers mainly define fairness with respect to the arms and stipulates that arms of lower quality should not be selected over arms of higher quality.
-Subsequent papers have considered group fairness in online learning~\cite{HLW+20, SLMD19, WBT21}. with metrics like demographic parity.
-These notions of fairness are different than ours and we refer the reader to the recent survey~\cite{GSTF+22} for more details.
+In contrast to our setting, these papers mainly define fairness with respect to the arms and stipulate that arms of lower quality should not be selected over arms of higher quality.
+Subsequent papers have also considered group fairness in online learning~\cite{HLW+20, SLMD19, WBT21}.
+These notions of fairness are different than ours and the reader is referred to the recent survey~\cite{GSTF+22} for more details.

 \textbf{Episodic Reinforcement Learning}.
 The classic paper of \citet{AJO08} introduced the UCRL algorithm and studied regret minimization in average reward MDP setting.
 Our main learning algorithm is based on the optimistic planning approach of UCRL algorithm.
-In the context of episodic reinforcement learning \citet{AOM17} obtained the minimax optimal regret bound.
-Subsequent papers have considered other versions of episodic RL including changing reward function~\cite{JJLS+20, RM19}, and changing transition function~\cite{JZBJ18, JL20}.
+In the context of episodic reinforcement learning \citet{AOM17} proposed value iteration based method UCB-VI which obtains minimax optimal regret bound.
+However, value iteration based methods cannot be directly applied in our setting as fairness measures (e.g. minimum value) are non-additive.